Updated: Jan 6

-Thousands of people are likely to be working from home for the first time due to the coronavirus outbreak.
+Thousands of people are likely to be working from home due to the coronavirus outbreak.
 For others, it's just like any other working day.

 About 1.5 million people in the UK work from home with around 8 million working from home in the US.
 Working from home was already on the increase and now with the coronavirus outbreak, thousands more people are now working from their home office, living rooms and kitchen tables.